Neptune DXP - Open Edition installation – Neptune DXP Cloud

 npm

-To be able to install and use NPM modules in the Open Edition, you have to make sure that NPM is installed on your machine.
+To be able to install and use NPM modules in Neptune DXP - Open Edition, you have to make sure that npm is installed on your machine.

 Extract the ZIP file and move the Neptune DXP - Open Edition server file and the SQLite file to your preferred directory.
 For upgrade you replace the existing Neptune DXP - Open Edition server file with the new one.